Industry standards change: End of 2-year public SSL/TLS certificates

 DV certificates don't support domain prevalidation, so we can't reuse the order's domain validation.
 After we submit your RapidSSL Wildcard DV certificate request, you must demonstrate control over the domains on the reissue request before we can issue your new certificate.

-Before DigiCert can issue your DV certificate, you must demonstrate control over the domain on your certificate order.
-To learn more about the available DCV Methods, see Domain Control Validation (DCV) Methods.
+Before DigiCert can issue your DV certificate, you must demonstrate control over the domain in your certificate order.
+To learn more about the available DCV Methods, see Domain Control Validation (DCV) methods.

 In the Domain control validation (DVC) method dropdown, select the DCV method you want to use to demonstrate control over the domain on the certificate order.

 After submitting your certificate order, you can change the DCV method from the certificate's Order # details page.
 In the left main menu, go to Certificates > Orders.
 On the Orders page, in the Order # column, select the DV certificate order's number link.

-If you selected the Verification Email DCV method to validate the domain on your DV certificate order, in the dropdown, select the language in which you want DCV authentication email to be sent.
+If you selected the Verification Email DCV method to validate the domain on your DV certificate order, in the dropdown, select the language in which you want your DCV authentication email sent.

 Adding a technical contact to your DV certificate order is optional.
 However, we recommend adding at least one individual to contact if problems arise with the certificate order process.

 Notes and Certificate Renewal Message